Skip to main content

 Student Daniel

-In the course of my studies, I got deep insights into public and academic libraries and learned to work in and with them.
-With the Bachelor I am also equipped for the Master.
+In the course of my studies, I gained deep insights into public and academic libraries and learned how to work with them. and academic libraries and learned to work in and with them. and with them.
+With the Bachelor's degree, I am also prepared for the Master's degree.

 Daniel